nrjdalal/smart-registry/README.md

 ### Automatic Detection

 Based on the alias configuration, following directory structure is assumed.
+Read more about [directory structure](#directroy-structure).

 | Alias | Path      | Directory (Required)       |
 | ----- | --------- | -------------------------- |